“Only art and science give us a hope for a higher life.” —Ludwig van Beethoven

 The foregoing brief summary indicates that the cost of American health care is suffering from a pathological affliction in the form of political state action that has had the unintended consequence of making health care more rather than less expensive.

 Private enterprise could solve the foregoing problems through the price mechanism and competition, if only the federal and local states would get out of the health care financing business.

 Health care, notwithstanding its literally vital nature, is a service like any other described in this essay, such as security for persons and property; fire protection; streets, roads and highways; education, etc. Absent state intervention in health care finance, individuals could insure themselves for the risk of health care costs just as they insure themselves for the risk of operating an automobile.
 Individuals would choose how much to insure and how much to self-insure via deductible and co-payment.

 The risk of becoming uninsurable could be solved readily by the free market.

-Already one large insurance company UnitedHealth Group offers private health care insurance that is non-cancellable and guaranteed renewable regardless of change in health status.
-As we will describe in some detail below in this book, it could be profitable for insurance companies to offer such guaranteed issue health insurance even to expectant parents who could purchase it for as yet unborn children.
+Already one large insurance company, UnitedHealth Group, offers private health care insurance that is non-cancellable and guaranteed renewable regardless of changes in health status.
+As we will describe in some detail in this book, it could be profitable for insurance companies to offer such guaranteed issue health insurance, even to expectant parents who could purchase it for as yet unborn children.

 The free market approach to health care insurance outlined above would likely reduce greatly the current and future costs of health care.